-One of the things that 36 years serving the transportation industry has taught us is that no two companies are alike.
+One of the things that 36 years of serving the transportation industry have taught us is that no two companies are alike.
 When implementing any IT system there is often a need for some customization to fit a specialized need.
 Some companies, rather than incur the cost of customization, might choose to put a square peg in a round hole.
-Today’s tools in the hands of the right team can do wonders cost effectively.
+Today’s tools in the hands of the right team can do wonders cost-effectively.

 Whether it’s custom entry screens, driver incentive systems, custom communications to customers, or custom reports, these tasks can be completed more quickly and more efficiently than any time in history when we leverage cloud technology.

 Furthermore, as supply chains change and the shared transportation data becomes more and more important to the shipping community, there is no reason that we will not see cloud-based transportation management systems move further back in the supply chain so that as a shipper, one knows who has their freight and if it will get there on time.
-Again, the same assertion we made over two decades ago but cloud based technology can now make it a reality too many, many more shippers.
+Again, the same assertion we made over two decades ago but cloud-based technology can now make it a reality to many, many more shippers.

-Most all of these systems are already in the cloud and have APIs with which a company can easily link.
-Again, real time data is collected and distributed more easily to the appropriate parties.
+Most of these systems are already in the cloud and have APIs with which a company can easily link.
+Again, real-time data is collected and distributed more easily to the appropriate parties.